Mtec-DrewIvey/toDo/Docs.md

 - Render Function:
   - First, call the clearElement function on the existing elements in the listsContainer
-  - Next, we need to loop through each object in the list array and do a few things
+  - Next, we need to loop through each object in the list array and do a few things:
     - create 3 elements:
       1. <li></li> to hold each list item
       2. <span></span> to contain the 'text' of the list item